Automotive engineering: industry sector overview

 Formal graduate schemes are a common entry route.
 Later, engineers can decide whether to pursue a career path in a very technical role or in project management or people management.

-The highlights of a career in automotive engineering
+The highlights of a career in the automotive industry

 - Working with engineers from the huge range of disciplines that contribute to automotive design.